arcanemachine/phoenix-todo-list/support/deployment/README.md

     - The output of a `--dry-run` is identical to the real service file, and can be piped as needed.
   - `--podman` - Configures the service for use with Podman instead of Docker.
   - `--postgres` - Run a Postgres container as part of the service.
-  - `--remote` - Configures Traefik to work in a remote environment.
-    - Supports HTTPS certificates via Let's Encrypt.
-    - If the machine will be accessible from the Internet, you will probably want to use this option.
   - `--traefik-client` - Configures the service to be used as Traefik.
     - Does not start a Traefik server.
   - `--traefik-host` - Configures the service to be used as Traefik.
     - Runs a Traefik container as part of the service.
+  - Traefik-specific options:
+    - `--dev` - Configures Traefik to work in a dev environment.
+      - HTTP only (No HTTPS)
+    - `--staging` - Configures Traefik to work in a staging environment.
+      - Supports HTTPS certificates via Let's Encrypt, but uses [the Let's Encrypt staging environment](https://letsencrypt.org/docs/staging-environment/)
+    - `--prod` - Configures Traefik to work in a production environment.
+      - Supports HTTPS certificates via Let's Encrypt

 After running the `systemd-container-service-file-generate` script:

 - The output will be sent here:
-  - '~/.confir/systemd/user/phoenix-todo-list.service'
+  - '~/.config/systemd/user/phoenix-todo-list.service'
 - Before you can manage the systemd service, you will need to reload the systemd daemons:
   - systemctl --user daemon-reload
 - To enable this service: